-But behind the scenes of the ‘unicorn’ success stories of the next Uber's, Amazon's, and Google's of the world are the brave founders enduring an emotional bungee jump of unexpected, euphoric highs and soul-crushingly vicious lows.
+Behind the scenes of the “unicorn” success stories of the next Ubers, Amazons and Googles of the world are the brave founders enduring an emotional bungee jump of unexpected euphoric highs and soul-crushingly vicious lows.

-There’s no simple formula, clear manual or structured blueprint to sustainable business growth on a global scale.
-However, you can (and you should) learn from the mistakes, wins, successes and failure of those who have made it happen.
+There’s no simple formula, business plan or structured blueprint to sustainable business growth, let alone scaling a business on a global scale.
+However, you can (and should) learn from the mistakes, wins, successes and failures of those who have made it happen.

-Somehow, Pipedrive’s founders and our rapidly expanding and equally passionate team managed to make it happen.
+Somehow, Pipedrive’s founders and our rapidly expanding and equally passionate team managed to achieve global growth relatively fast.

-From a garage in Estonia, Pipedrive has achieved truly global growth and our founders have managed to scale that growth relatively fast.

-The following six results are markers of our global growth and results Pipedrive is genuinely proud to share:
+The following six metrics are markers of our rapid growth and scalability and results Pipedrive is genuinely proud to share:

-So, how can you grow your company globally from the beginning?
+So, how can you ensure your business model is primed for scaling a business globally from the outset?

-Going from a small startup to having over 350 employees across four countries doesn’t just happen overnight.
+Going from a small startup to having over 900 employees across eight countries doesn’t just happen overnight.

-There are many moving parts, and many times throughout the strenuous process of growth, those parts break and need fixing.
+There are many moving parts and many times throughout the process of business scaling that those parts break and need fixing.

 We want to share the lessons learned by Pipedrive’s founders so you can avoid our mistakes and capitalize on our successes in your quest for fast global growth.

-Timo Rein, the co-founder of Pipedrive, knows a thing or two about scaling across borders.
+Timo Rein, the co-founder of Pipedrive, knows a thing or two about entrepreneurship and scaling across borders.

-From a little startup in Estonia to a 350+ employee firm with offices in New York, Lisbon, and London - Timo has seen his fair share of ups and downs.
+From a little SaaS startup in Estonia to a 900+ employee firm with offices in New York, Lisbon, and London, Timo has seen his fair share of ups and downs.

-Timo recently shared his story on the fascinating SaaStr podcast, and he expanded on what it means to be a startup founder, as well as the unique challenges you must confront on your quest for global growth.
+Timo recently shared his story on the fascinating SaaStr podcast and he expanded on what it means to be a startup founder, as well as the unique challenges you must confront on your quest to build a scalable business.

-In order to move forward they had to broaden their horizons to find a broad customer base.
+In order to move forward they had to find a broad customer base.